micmejia/bible-dump/NKJV/Deuteronomy/Deut 18.md

 For the Lord your God has chosen him out of all your tribes to stand to minister in the name of the Lord, him and his sons forever.

 ###### 6
-"So if a Levite comes from any of your [^c]gates, from where he dwells among all Israel, and comes with all the desire of his mind to the place which the Lord chooses,
+"So if a Levite comes from any of your gates, from where he dwells among all Israel, and comes with all the desire of his mind to the place which the Lord chooses,

 ###### 7
 then he may serve in the name of the Lord his God as all his brethren the Levites _do,_ who stand there before the Lord.